Pablompg/PSE-Final-Practice/README.md

 # PSE (Plataformas Software Empresariales)
 ## Escuela de Ingeniería Informática de Segovia

 This is our Enterprise Software Platforms final practice.
-It is a java EE web platform that includes PDF creation using iText API, batch processing, JDBC, JPA, JSON processing, WebSockets, JAAS, JAX-RS, MySQL, and JSF and PrimeFaces for the UI.
+It is a java EE web platform.
+It is an employment website for companies to post their job offers that includes PDF creation using the iText API, batch processing, JDBC, JPA, JSON processing, WebSockets, JAAS, JAX-RS, MySQL, and JSF and PrimeFaces for the UI.

 The project memory is included for your revision.